Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Abstract

 \section{Abstract}

-As large language models (LLMs) and visual language models (VLMs) grow in scale and application, attention mechanisms have become a central computational bottleneck due to their high memory and time complexity.
-While many efficient attention variants have been proposed, there remains a lack of rigorous evaluation on their actual energy usage and hardware resource demands during training.
-In this work, we benchmark eight attention mechanisms in training GPT-2 architecture, measuring key metrics including training time, GPU memory usage, FLOPS, CPU usage, and power consumption.
-Our results reveal that attention mechanisms with optimized kernel implementations, including Flash Attention, Locality-Sensitive Hashing (LSH) Attention, and Multi-Head Latent Attention (MLA), achieve the best energy efficiency.
-We further show that lower GPU power alone does not guarantee reduced energy use, as training time plays an equally important role.
-Our study highlights the importance of energy-aware benchmarking in attention design and provides a practical insight for selecting resource-efficient mechanisms.
-All our codes are available at GitHub.\footnote{https://github.com/Zhengyu-Tian/attention-benchmark}
+Large language models (LLMs) and vision-language models (VLMs) are scaling rapidly and now underpin a wide range of applications.
+Nearly all are built on the transformer architecture, whose attention layers have become a central computational bottleneck because their time and memory cost grows quadratically with sequence length.
+Many efficient attention variants have been proposed to address this, yet their actual energy consumption and hardware resource demands during training remain poorly characterized.
+In this work, we benchmark eight attention mechanisms across the training of five transformer-based models, measuring training time, GPU memory, FLOPs, CPU utilization, and power draw.
+We find that the most energy-efficient mechanisms---Flash Attention, Locality-Sensitive Hashing (LSH) Attention, and Multi-Head Latent Attention (MLA), reduce energy through complementary routes: kernel-level, algorithmic, and architectural optimization, respectively.
+We further show that lower instantaneous GPU power does not by itself guarantee lower energy use, since training time contributes just as much to the total.
+Our energy-aware benchmark offers practical guidance for selecting resource-efficient attention mechanisms.
+Code is available at \footnote{https://github.com/Zhengyu-Tian/attention-benchmark}.